 Day 2 – The nostalgic Swanage Railway to battle-worn Corfe Castle

-to the Victorian seaside town of Swanage.
-Sailing the open blue
+for a boat trip to Swanage.
+Sailing the open blue sea, we pass

-sea, you pass Brownsea Island, the beaches of Studland Bay and the
+Brownsea Island, Studland Bay and the white chalk cliffs of Old

-Swanage is an atmospheric town with a long beach, interesting
+Swanage is an atmospheric Victorian seaside town with a long

-heritage journey runs along the beautiful Purbeck countryside
+heritage rail journey runs through the beautiful Isle of Purbeck

-fascinating 1,000-year-old Corfe Castle at leisure.
-Sitting on a
+1,000-year-old ruins at leisure.
+Sitting on a hill overlooking the

-hill overlooking the peaceful village, the dramatic ruins have an
+peaceful village, the dramatic remains have an intriguing history,

 Trains are steam-hauled where possible, however due to